kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 [Termination]: https://github.com/kubernetes-sigs/gateway-api/issues/3466
 [TLSRoute conformance]: https://github.com/kubernetes-sigs/gateway-api/issues/1579

+## Changes between v1alpha3 and v1

+The following changes exists between v1alpha3 and v1

+### Route hostnames are validated with CEL

+The following rules are now enforced using CEL validations directly on the API:

+* The hostname is not an IP
+* The hostname is a valid domain, per RFC-1123
+* In case the hostname contains a wildcard prefix (`*.example.tld`), the remaining content of the hostname (`example.tld`) is a valid domain per RFC-1123
+* Only a single wildcard prefix can be used.

+### Explicit support for mixed modes on a TLS listener

+Previously there wasn't explicit support for mixed TLS modes on a Gateway.
+This means that it wasn't clear if one listener being of type "Passthrough" and the other of type "Terminate" was supported.

+On the current specification it was made explicit that this mode is supported on `Extended` support level.

 ## Alternatives considered

 ### Hostname as a rule matcher
 Moving the `hostname` to a matcher inside `.spec.rules`  was considered as part of this GEP.
-This alternative will be considered as a long term discussion, as of by the time of the creation of this GEP moving the this field to another place would be a breaking change, and duplicating the field can be considered too complex.
+This alternative will be considered as a long term discussion, as of by the time of the creation of this GEP moving this field to another place would be a breaking change, and duplicating the field can be considered too complex.

 ## References